-As the kids are likely to be hungry after all that activity, head into our CBD and grab a bite to eat at Jochheims Pies - the home of the famous Jackman Pie - in honour of actor Hugh Jackman who was a regular customer while in Bowen to film the movie "Australia" in 2007.
-(See page 23 of the Visitor Guide)
+If you are ready for lunch after all of this, head into our CBD and grab a bite to eat at Jochheims Pies - the home of the famous Jackman Pie - in honour of actor Hugh Jackman who was a regular customer while in Bowen to film the movie in 2007.
+(See page 24 of the Visitor Guide)

 While in the CBD you will notice the very wide streets.
 In the 1960's, Bowen was destined to be the Capital of North Queensland.
 A history lesson on Bowen is not complete without a trip to Bowen's local museum.
 The friendly volunteers here will guide you through the treasure trove of Bowen history.
-(See page 23 of the Visitor Guide)
+(See page 24 of the Visitor Guide)

-Next take out the Bowen Visitor Guide and refer to page 9 and check out the mural map.
-Bowen's unique history and culture is told through 28 murals that adorn buildings through the town.
-A map is included on page 8 of the Visitor Guide.
+Next take out the Bowen Visitor Guide again and refer to page10 and check out the mural map.
+Bowen's unique history and culture is told through 27 murals that adorn buildings through the town.

 In the afternoon, head to the Summergarden Theatre at Queen's Beach.
 This art-deco style building is featured on page 9 of the Visitor Guide.
 With state-of-the art equipment, this is the oldest continuously operating cinema in Queensland.
 Say hi to the owner, Ben, who has operated the theatre for more than 60 years.
-After the movies, it is time to say goodbye to Bowen to take a short drive to Collinsville.
-You will be leaving with memories of our secluded beaches, awesome views, fringing reefs, delicious seafood and country hospitality.
+After the movies, it is time for dinner so check out one of the pubs in the main street - they all offer great meals at reasonable prices.

-DAY 4 - Collinsville, Heart of the Whitsunday's Outback
+Option 1 - Collinsville, Heart of the Whitsunday's Outback